 Dean of the Faculty

-Dr. Michael R. Drompp, Dean of the Faculty and Vice-President for Academic Affairs, is the chief academic officer of the College and the “go-to person” for all matters that affect student learning at Rhodes.
+Dr. Milton Moreland, Interim Dean of the Faculty and Vice-President for Academic Affairs, is the chief academic officer of the college and the “go-to person” for all matters that affect student learning at Rhodes.
 He is charged with enhancing the quality of undergraduate education through promotion of excellence in teaching, the development of scholarship, and close student-faculty interactions.
 In addition, he works with academic department chairs and interdisciplinary program directors in addressing curricular, personnel, and budgetary matters.